Synch-Live/DataAnalysis2022/uwb-traj/README.md

 ### Format

-The `1-logs` folder contains  the original log files from the `observer` with the date and UTC timestamp of when the experiment was started in the filename.
+The `1-logs` folder should contain the original log files from the `observer` with the date and UTC timestamp of when the experiment was started in the filename.

 At initialisation, the  UWB system reports the size of the play area in the logs.